ramag1/color-theory/README.md

 ### MVP Goals
-As a user, I want to know about the 3 main color schemes in color theory.
+As a user, I want to know about the 3 main color schemes in color theory.<br>
-As a user, I want to select any color to find out more about the various color shemes.
+As a user, I want to select any color to find out more about the various color shemes.<br>
-As a user, once my color is selected, I want to select from one of the 3 schemes to see each scheme reflected to the color I picked.
+As a user, once my color is selected, I want to select from one of the 3 schemes to see each scheme reflected to the color I picked.<br>
-As a user, each time I select a color scheme, I want to see information/background on this particular scheme.
+As a user, each time I select a color scheme, I want to see information/background on this particular scheme. <br>

 ### Stretch Goals
-As a user, I want to know about the 5 main color schemes in color theory.
+As a user, I want to know about the 5 main color schemes in color theory.<br>
-As a user, once my color is selected, I want to select from one of the 5 schemes to see each scheme reflected to the color I picked.
+As a user, once my color is selected, I want to select from one of the 5 schemes to see each scheme reflected to the color I picked.<br>
-As a user, I want to see an error page if I end up at an inactive link.
+As a user, I want to see an error page if I end up at an inactive link.<br>
-As a user, i want the option to input a search for my favorite color and return the proper shade.
+As a user, i want the option to input a search for my favorite color and return the proper shade.<br>
-As a user, I want to see a cool fade in effect when the color schemes are displayed.
+As a user, I want to see a cool fade in effect when the color schemes are displayed.<br>

 ## Open Issues & Challenges